pktmasseta/pktmasseta.github.io/_summer/faq.md

 ###### How much will housing cost?

 Pricing depends on the room type you select.
-Please visit the Rooms & Rates page to find out more.
+Please visit the [Rates](pkt.mit.edu/summer/rates/) page to find out more.

 ###### Who can I contact for more info?